Product Guide

 Step 2: Select a Date

-After choosing a booking type, the customer is presented with a calendar view showing the current month.
-Each date on the calendar is clearly marked as either available or unavailable:
+After choosing a booking type, the customer sees a calendar view of the current month.
+Each date is marked as available or unavailable:

-• Available dates are interactive and can be clicked.
-These are days where you have at least one open time slot that fits the selected booking type's duration.
+• Available dates are clickable -- they have at least one open slot for the selected booking type's duration.

-• Unavailable dates are visually dimmed and cannot be clicked.
-A date is unavailable if it falls on a day you have toggled off in your weekly schedule, if a date override blocks it, or if all time slots for that day are already booked or conflicting with calendar events.
+• Unavailable dates are dimmed.
+A date is unavailable if the day is toggled off in your schedule, a date override blocks it, or all slots are already booked or conflicting with calendar events.

-The customer clicks on an available date to proceed to time slot selection.
-They can navigate forward and backward through months to find a date that works for them.
-Past dates are always shown as unavailable.
+The customer clicks an available date, then picks a time.
+They can navigate between months to find a date that works.
+Past dates are always unavailable.

 Image